BuildEmpire/apartment/README.md

 Creating a new Apartment
 ------------------------

-To create your first apartment/schema simple enter:
+To create your first apartment/schema enter:
 ```
 php artisan apartment:make [name of schema/apartment]
 ```